Pre-Columbian era: Aymara kingdoms

 The Aymara kingdoms consisted of a confederation of separate diarchies that lasted from 1151 after the fall of Tiwanaku until 1477 when they were conquered by the Inca Empire.
 The Aymara kingdoms were primarily located in the Altiplano in Bolivia as well as some parts of Peru and Chile.

-Arawaks and Caribs
+Caribbean coast of South America

 Archeologists have discovered evidence of the earliest known inhabitants of the Venezuelan area in the form of leaf-shaped flake tools, together with chopping and plano-convex scraping implements exposed on the high riverine terraces of the Pedregal River in western Venezuela.
 Late Pleistocene hunting artifacts, including spear tips, come from a similar site in northwestern Venezuela known as El Jobo.
 According to radiocarbon dating, these date from 13,000 to 7000 BCE.

 Taima-Taima, yellow Muaco, and El Jobo in Falcón are some of the sites that have yielded archeological material from these times.
 These groups co-existed with megafauna like megatherium, glyptodonts, and toxodonts.